-I noticed a clear product shift towards elevating the bathroom experience, from designer razors to toothbrush subscriptions.
+I had identified a clear product shift towards elevating the bathroom experience, from designer razors to toothbrush subscriptions.
 But I found the things that hold these products often seemed to be neglected and unconsidered.
-I aimed to find an affordance that would fit naturally with the experience of using a toothbrush
+I aimed to find an affordance that would fit naturally with the experience of using a toothbrush.

 Role & Timeframe